mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/container-scanning.md

     then echo 'Failed vulnerability check' && exit 1; else exit 0; fi
 ```

-And that's it, that's how simple it is to scan your container images on-demand.
+And that's it, that's how simple it is to scan on-demand your container images.

 # Manual scanning in CI